googleapis/google-cloud-python/docs/pubsub/index.rst

     ... )
     >>> subscription = subscriber.create_subscription(subscription_name, topic)

-The subscription is opened asychronously, and messages are processed by use of a callback.
+The subscription is opened asynchronously, and messages are processed by use of a callback.

 .. code-block:: python